Email FacebookTwitterMenu burgerClose thin

 Assuming things about your clients, whether it involves their financial status or situation or what they need from you, can be a serious mistake.
 When you make assumptions, you may end up offering solutions that don’t actually fit what your client needs.
 Or worse, you might inadvertently drive current or prospective clients away.

 For example, say that your niche is focused on financial planning for couples.
-If an LBTQ+ couple comes to you for help you might assume they’re married but that could be a misstep, says Christopher Stroup, a financial advisor at Abacus Wealth Partners in Santa Monica, Calif.
+If an LBTQ+ couple comes to you for help you might assume they’re married but that could be a misstep, says Christopher Stroup, a financial advisor at Abacus Wealth Partners in Santa Monica, California.

 “Marriage has been legal for same-sex couples for a few years now,” says Stroup.
 “Even so, many LGBTQ+ clients may ultimately decide not to marry for one reason or another.”